• Home

 Chasing the Next Chapter – one year later

 Moi in front of the Alcazar in SegoviaIt has been ONE YEAR ( April 10th is the anniversary) since the creation of Chasing the Next Chapter.
 So much has happened since the first post.
 Some things I blog about, some things I don’t.
 If you have followed along, you know this blog came about from the death of my youngest son, J.W.
 I had a perfectly fine blog (since 2007) and online business.
-When he passed priorities changed.
-I no longer had the passion for the business.
+When he passed, priorities changed.
+I no longer had a passion for the business.
 As I look back, the passion was fading quickly and started a little bit before he died.
 The blog…didn’t feel right either.
-Of course it is still there, you all know I ‘borrow’ from it.
-I visit it from time to time, it is like a journal.
+Of course, it is still there.
+You all know I ‘borrow’ from it.
+I visit it from time to time; it is like a journal.
 And that is a good thing.

 Chasing the Next Chapter was the perfect name to describe our lives.
 Hubby and I will always be chasing the next chapter…till the book ends.
 While I would love to see my son, I am not ready for my book to end.
 Pretty sure hubby is not ready either.
 Cancer stay gone!
 Just saying.

 I have always traveled.
-As a kid growing up in Michigan there were lots of road trips.
+As a kid growing up in Michigan, there were lots of road trips.
 Travel was always a part of my life.
-When I wasn’t traveling I was reading about traveling.
-I planned trips, I even went to travel school at one point about 500 years ago.
+When I wasn’t traveling, I was reading about traveling.
+I planned trips, and I even went to travel school at one point about 500 years ago.
 An IATA card was a very good thing to have.

 The Photo below was taken in Toledo, Spain.
 I openly cried when I saw it.
 So beautiful.